py2ai/py2ai.github.io/_posts/2021-04-14-How-to-configure-Raspberry-Pi-in-Ad-hoc-wifi-mode.md

 categories: [Raspberry Pi Programming Series]
 mathjax: true
 featured-img: jeep02
-summary:  This tutorial is about configuring RPi in Ad hoc interface
+description:  This tutorial is about configuring RPi in Ad hoc interface
 ---

 Hi friends!
 Today's tutorial is Part 02 of the Raspberry Pi (RPi) learning series.
 In this, you will learn how to configure your RPi device in Ad hoc mode or infrastructure-less mode.
 Yes, that means without any requirement of a wifi router.
 That is a significant advantage of Ad hoc mode because it gives us the wifi-router freedom, and a dedicated point-to-point link provides lower latency, which is the best choice for the FPV systems.